ScrapeOpen/ScrapeOpen/docs/index.md

 # Storing data

-If you want to understand how to properly store the data read this [documentation](dataverse.html).
+If you want to understand how data is stored in the [project's Dataverse](https://dataverse.harvard.edu/dataverse/ScrapeOpen), visit the [documentation page](dataverse.html).